-The Statement of Net Position answers the question, "How did we do financially during the fiscal year?"
-This statement includes all assets and deferred outflows of resources and all liabilities and deferred inflows of resources, both financial and capital, and short-term and long-term, using the accrual basis of accounting and the economic resources focus, which is similar to the accounting used by most private-sector companies.
+The statement of net position and the statement of revenues, expenses and changes in net position answer the question, "How did we do financially during the fiscal year?"
+The statement of net position includes all assets and deferred outflows of resources and all liabilities and deferred inflows of resources, both financial and capital, and short-term and long-term, using the accrual basis of accounting and the economic resources measurement focus, which is similar to the accounting used by most private-sector companies.
 This basis of accounting takes into account all revenues and expenses during the year, regardless of when the cash is received or paid.